sovietscout/swasthya-sathi-evaluation/README.md

 ## File Structure
-- `data/`: Contains all response dataset used in the analysis.
+- `data/`: Contains the response dataset used in the analysis.
-- `code/`: Contains all scripts and files used for data analysis and visualisation.
+- `code/`: Contains the scripts and files used for data analysis and visualisation.
 - `images/`: Contains visualisations and charts generated during the analysis.